-Do you have a diary?
-Do you use it daily?
+Do you have a diary (yes, folks, some people still use paper diaries) or electronic organiser?
+Do you use either to actually keep yourself organised?
 If you answered yes to these questions, take a brownie point and read on.
 If you answered no, what I’m about to talk about could change your working life and solve a lot of your problems.

 The issue here is time management and organisation.
 It all started with an Italian sociologist and economist called Vilfredo Pareto, who came up with the now famous Pareto principle, which says: You get 80 percent of your results from 20 percent of your time.
 We commonly call this the 80:20 rule.

 If we extend the Pareto principle and spend 40 percent of our time doing valuable things instead of 20 percent, we will more than double our current result.
 I’m talking about working smarter here, not harder.
-Draw a distinction between effort and result at this stage.
+Draw a distinction between effort and result.
 How hard you and your staff work is of little interest to me while I’m wearing my management consultant hat; it’s the result you get that’s important.
-If your efforts are not well conceived, you could be wasting a lot of time.
+If your efforts are not well conceived, you could be working hard but wasting a lot of time.

-This is where your diary comes in.
-Most managers use their diary as an appointment book or a ‘daily to do’ list.
+This is where a system of organising yourself comes-in comes in.
+Most managers use their diary or electronic organiser as an appointment book or a ‘daily to do’ list.
 That’s OK, but its usefulness can be extended considerably by using it for two other purposes: as a follow-up planner, and as a performance diary.
 I’ll explain them one at a time.

-It takes six months to change a persons’ behaviour — or more accurately, it takes six months to eliminate an ingrained behaviour pattern and overlay a new behaviour over the top of it until it becomes normal.
+It takes six months to change a persons’ behavior — or more accurately, it takes six months to eliminate an ingrained behavior pattern and overlay a new behavior over the top of it until it becomes normal.
 Once you have communicated an important instruction, take out your diary in front of the person concerned and make brief follow-up notes once a fortnight for the next two months, then monthly for the following four months.
-Tell them you will be following it up, and you expect them to supervise themselves and ensure that it is done.
+If you use a smartphone, you can create the follow-up schedule by just talking to Siri or Cortana, or whoever your system uses.
+Tell your staff you will be following it up, and you expect them to supervise themselves and ensure that it is done.

-When you roll up to work each day and open your diary there will be several follow-up notes you have written in the recent past.
+When you roll up to work each day and open your diary or look at your phone there will be several follow-up notes you have written in the recent past.
 Check each of them to make sure they are still being done or transfer the follow-up note to another day.
-Don’t just leave it — a big part of getting behaviour change is ensuring consistent consequences, the third part of the procedure.
+Don’t just leave it — a big part of getting behavior change is ensuring consistent consequences, the third part of the procedure.
 If it is being done, praise the person; if it is not, assertively request an explanation.
 The main reason why people don’t react to the requests of a leader is that there are no predictable consequences attached to not doing it.

 The other main use of a diary is just that — a diary.
 In this case though, I am not talking about a personal diary but a performance diary.
 This is simple — at the end of each day or the beginning of the next, discipline yourself to spending five minutes noting the positive and negative aspects of your staff that day.
 Evolve a shorthand code that is meaningful to you for the purpose.
 Be specific and concentrate on positive performance, not just the negative.